Georgia during Reconstruction: Jefferson Franklin Long

-In December of 1870, the first African American representative of Georgia Jefferson F. Long was elected into Congress, where he served until March of the following year, 1871.
+In December 1870, the first African American representative of Georgia Jefferson F. Long was elected into Congress, where he served until March of the following year, 1871.
 Jefferson Long was elected through a special election, to finish a vacant term until a proper election could determine the next representative.
 According to Grace Hardwick, during Long's election and term, Georgia's Republican party pushed Blacks to run and serve in special elections while White members served full terms instead.
 Despite Long's term lasting a few months, he became the first Black representative to speak on the House floorm where he spoke out against the Amnesty Act of 1872 (voted on in 1871), which would lift the restrictions on former confederates participation in government.
-Long argued that passing the bill would put the black communities in danger of violence, or intimidation I'm future elections, suppressing their votes in the future.
+Long argued that passing the bill would put the black communities in danger of violence, or intimidation in future elections, suppressing their votes in the future.
 Despite his opposition, the bill would be passed nationwide.
 After his term, Long did not run or hold any future government position.